D8-X/d8x-trader-backend/README_SETUP.md

 be known to the docker swarm servers that we detail below.
 Add a private IP address for this communication (Linode: Network > Add An IP Address > select Private > allocate).

-# Deploying with docker swarm
+# Deploying With Docker Swarm

 For initial setup of main API we will use 3 servers with docker swarm.
 Go ahead and create 3 ubuntu 22.04 boxes in your linode dashboard.
 Make sure you create